Ross Helford, Principal, Vov lerer (teacher)

 Claire Bergen, Hey lerer, Lead lerer, Curriculum Specialist

-After six years of working with some of Sholem’s youngest students, in 2016 Claire will begin teaching Sholem’s Hey class, while acting as lead lerer and continuing to research and develop Sholem’s curriculum.
+After six years of working with some of Sholem’s youngest students, since 2016 Claire has taught Sholem’s Hey class, while acting as lead lerer and continuing to research and develop Sholem’s curriculum.
 Claire holds an M.A in Teaching as well as a California Multiple Subject Teaching credential from USC, and spent a decade as a teaching artist in music and movement with organizations including the Los Angeles Philharmonic, Youth Orchestra LA (YOLA), P.S.
 ARTS, and the Los Angeles Music and Art School.
 A third-generation klezmer musician, Claire has worked for the local cultural organization Yiddishkayt and has traveled to New York, Montreal, and Poland to study klezmer music and Yiddish culture.
-As a 2015 graduate of Sholem’s Secular Yeshiva and vegvayzer-in-training course, Claire is looking forward to taking on new leadership roles in secular Jewish celebrations and life-cycle events.
+As a vegvayzer and graduate of Sholem’s Secular Yeshiva, Claire mentors bas mitsve/bar mistve students and is trained to lead secular Jewish celebrations and life-cycle events.

 Ruthy Seid, Music lerer